 15 May 2020

-To mark Mental Health Awareness Week (held this year from 18-24 May), the RCSLT has published a mental health narrative highlighting the links between mental health and speech, language and communication and swallowing; and the role of SLTs in promoting better mental health.
+To mark Mental Health Awareness Week (held this year from 18-24 May), the RCSLT has published a mental health narrative (PDF) highlighting the links between mental health and speech, language and communication and swallowing; and the role of SLTs in promoting better mental health.

 The narrative has been informed by a survey of SLTs across the UK and the mental health expertise and experience of leading speech and language therapy academics and practitioners.
 It makes four policy calls to deliver better mental health: